TimeWarpEngineering/timewarp-state/Source/TimeWarp.State.Plus/Features/IdleTimer/README.md

-# IdleTimer Feature
+# MultiTimer System

-The IdleTimer feature provides a flexible system for managing multiple timers in your application.
-It's particularly useful for implementing idle timeout functionality, auto-save features, or any scenario where you need to track and respond to periods of inactivity.
+The MultiTimer System provides a flexible framework for managing multiple timers in your application.
+This feature is versatile and can be used for various purposes such as implementing timeout functionality, scheduling regular events, auto-save features, or any scenario where you need to track and respond to timed events.

 ## Features

 - Manage multiple timers simultaneously
 - Configure each timer independently
-- Automatically reset timers on activity
+- Optionally reset timers on activity
 - Publish notifications when timers elapse
 - Easily integrate with dependency injection

 ## Installation

-1. Add the `TimeWarp.State.Plus.Features.IdleTimer` namespace to your project.
+1. Add the `TimeWarp.State.Plus.Features.MultiTimer` namespace to your project.
 2. Register the necessary services in your dependency injection container (see Usage section).

 ## Usage